sergiolopezolvera/rds_port/content/resume.md

   + Advise Coatepec municipality’s Ecology Commission on environmental management.

-* Research Intern | **Water, Forests and Watersheds Observatory for the State of Veracruz** | _09/2020 - current_

-  + Developed a research project to determine the economic value of the domestic use of water in the Pixquiac watershed, Veracruz, México.

-  + Mined, cleaned, wrangled and analyzed water quality and quantity data.

-  + Constructed a hydrological model of the watershed.

-  + Developed several linear and logistic regression models from fieldwork data.

 * Environmental Management Analyst | **Coatepec municipality** | _09/2019 - 09/2020_